Davichavix/Admin_Dashboard_Project/README.md

           )}
 ```

-2. utilize template literals and ternary operators to reduce repeat code when using conditioanl className
+2. utilize template literals and ternary operators to reduce repeat code when using conditional className

 ```
           <div className={